Sunday, September 29, 2024

 The issue begins with Ian arriving at Hera's Hope (Frontier Colony 62A) on Venus.
 Fox gets the details right here, portraying Venus in a way that makes it clear why this hostile environment produced Jenner (as we learn later in the issue).
 Humanity has yet to finish encasing Venus in orbital solar panels, and Hera's Hope exists in a barren desert landscape, like an overcrowded Mos Eisley.

 Ian heads straight for a bar, where he finds Metal Molly, a cyborg member of the Sword of God.
 She suggests they take a ride in Ghost, "a digital consciousness [who] projects a holographic memory of his physical self over a set of free-floatin' tactical drones."
 An hour later, Ian and Molly arrive at a camp where she introduces a guy "named Wilma with an ex-wife, two loving sons, and a job in molecular advertising."
-Wilma is chained to a chair, and Molly wants Ian to kill him to show he's the same "stone-cold-killer" he was.
+Wilmo is chained to a chair, and Molly wants Ian to kill him to show he's the same "stone-cold-killer" he was.

 In another flashback, Cross asks Nathan if he's sure he wants to do what they're proposing.
 She warns him that it's unlikely that he's going to succeed.
 Nathan comments that Jenner'll just finish what he started if Nathan doesn't try.
 Plus, he feels like he owes humanity one.
-Then, in the best possible distillation of Nathan's personal philosophy, he says: "Without people we wouldn't have ice cream, karate chops, doin' it, power chords, funky grandmas, "the Worm"...if going away means more people get to experience that same joy I have...then I'm okay with that."
+Then, in the best possible distillation of Nathan's personal philosophy, he says: "Without people we wouldn't have ice cream, karate chops, doin' it, power chords, funky grandmas, 'the Worm'...if going away means more people get to experience that same joy I have...then I'm okay with that."
 Cross asks if he's scared, and he says that he is.
 But he says that he's getting "used to the fact that everyone else is supposed to be here...and I'm not."
 You're a gem, Nathan Bright.

 On her ship, Burga orders the strike, but Cross tries to convince her that she can't.
-Burga's advisor says Nathan knew what he was doing, but Cross — not incorrectly — notes that Ian didn't.
-The advisor isn't particularly sympathetic towards Ian, but Cross reminds her that he wasn't a terrorist —he was trying to destroy the "extinction-level weapon" that humanity itself created.
+Zane says Nathan knew what he was doing, but Cross — not incorrectly — notes that Ian didn't.
+Zane isn't particularly sympathetic towards Ian, but Cross reminds her that he wasn't a terrorist —he was trying to destroy the "extinction-level weapon" that humanity itself created.
 Burga interrupts and says that they have to bring Jenner to justice.
 Cross insists that they can't sacrifice Ian for politics, and Burga tells her that she could've found out the information about Ian's past before they sent him undercover but didn't.
 She asks why she didn't, and Cross doesn't respond.
 Burga again orders the hit, telling Cross that she (Burga) didn't kill Ian — Cross did.
 She then relieves Cross of duty.

 On Venus, Jenner greats Ian, who immediately threatens to kill him.
 Jenner tells Ian that he's counting on him doing so but only after the conclusion of the mission.
 Jenner then asks Ian if he hears the "wail of the Venusian wind."
 He explains that he grew up listening to it, as he and his mother were poor, surviving on trade and what they could grow in the freezing temperatures.
 He describes the unbearable isolation and unceasing wind, which eventually drove his mother insane — she walked into the desert one night to die.